 Tuition is due per semester (2 modules), 2 weeks after the start of classes, and is based on the number of credit hours for which you are registered in that semester.
 Tuition fees are subject to change between academic years.
 Refer to the University Bursar website for the most updated tuition fees.

 A limited number of partial merit scholarships ($2000-$5000) are awarded each year.
 Scholarships are awarded through the admission process (no application necessary).

 We do not use Master’s level students to teach in our College, therefore we do not offer teaching assistantships or fellowships.

 Florida Bright Futures recipients who graduated with their Bachelor’s degree in 7 semesters/105 credits or less may be eligible to apply remaining Bright Futures funding to the first semester of a graduate program.
 Contact your undergraduate financial aid adviser for more information.

 Florida Pre-Paid students, before cashing out a pre-paid account, contact your undergraduate financial aid adviser for more information about using remaining pre-paid funds for graduate tuition.

 Most students (U.S. Citizens/U.S. Residents) are eligible to receive federal loans.
 To apply for federal loans, you must complete the Federal Student Aid FAFSA Application.

 You can get more details on the UF Financial Aid website.

-For questions, contact a Hough Financial Aid Adviser:
+For questions, Email the Hough Financial Aid Advisors.